-You can drive Uber taxi using H4 EAD.
+You can drive an Uber taxi using H4 EAD.
 The same applies to L2 EAD.

-Employment authorization Document allows you to work in any industry and in any job including working in Walmart as a sales agent or cashier to driving Uber or working in McDonalds.
+An employment authorization document allows you to work in any industry and in any job including working in Walmart as a sales agent or cashier to driving Uber or working in McDonald’s.

 Driving is Not H1B Specialty Occupation

-You can work for technology company like Uber, Lyft or Junos in US if your occupation is not driving.
-You can also get an H1B or L visa approval for your skilled work in Uber’s self driving car technology division.
+You can work for a technology company like Uber, Lyft, or Junos in the US if your occupation is not driving.
+You can also get an H1B or L visa approval for your skilled work in Uber’s self-driving car technology division.